Push-forwards of Chow groups of smooth ample divisors: Introduction

+(iv) Consequently, for the first assertion of Theorem \ref{thmI}, regarding $F^1\CH_{g-2}$, for $g=3$ the statement is sharp with respect to Theorem \ref{thmL}, but for $g>3$ one should point out that from Theorem \ref{thmL}, one would really like to have the statement for $F^0\CH_{g-2}$.
+And for the second assertion, regarding $F^2\CH_{g-3}$, in the case $g=3$ this choice $\nu = 2$ is stronger than what Theorem \ref{thmL} predicts, sharp for $g=4$, that for $g=5$, one would want $\nu=1$, and for $g\geq 6$ one would want $\nu=0$.
+At the same time, one can say that both assertions of Theorem \ref{thmI} are made for the smallest term of the filtration on Chow for which the statement is conjecturally non-trivial.

 { \textbf{Acknowledgements:} The first named author is grateful to Department of Atomic Energy, India for funding this project.
-The third named author is partially supported by a grant from the Natural Sciences and Engineering Research Council of Canada.}
+The third named author is partially supported by a grant from the Natural Sciences and Engineering Research Council of Canada.
+The authors owe a debt of gratitude to the referee for going through our paper meticulously, and for the many helpful comments.}

-\textbf{Notation}: For the most part we are dealing with complex varieties.
-Let $k\geq 0$ be an integer.
+\textbf{Notation}: Here $k$ is an uncountable, algebraically closed field and all the varieties are defined over $k$.
 Denote

-Here $X$ is a variety of pure dimension $n$, and $CH_k(X)$ denotes the Chow group of $k$-dimensional cycles modulo rational equivalence.
+Here $X$ is a variety of pure dimension $n$, defined over $k$ and ${\CH}_d(X)$ denotes the Chow group of $d$-dimensional cycles modulo rational equivalence.

 We write